mhanyc/software_security_reqs/README.md

 Please consider these a starting point for understanding general security within the context of modern software.

 >[!NOTE]
-> These are (and will likely remain indefinitely) in draft.
+> This is only a draft.

 ### Origins

 InfoSec chose the latest release of [OWASP Application Security Verification Standard](https://github.com/OWASP/ASVS) as the inspiration for Vibrant's security requirements, for a variety of reasons.
 Here are a few:

 - it maps directly to NIST guidelines
 - it offers tiers of requirements, allowing for variation in maturity and risk management
 - it represents consensus best-practice within a global application security community

 We currently fork the [actual ASVS](./ASVS_docs/README.md) into this repository (periodically) for quick & easy reference.